ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/context-menu/index.md

 - Open the context menu or the column menu in the grid
 - Notice the menu will not be fully visible (i.e. clipped)

-<grid-example title='Small Grid Problem' name='popup-parent-problem' type='generated' options='{ "enterprise": true, "exampleHeight": 400, "modules": ["clientside", "menu", "excel", "clipboard"] }'></grid-example>
+<grid-example title='Small Grid Problem' name='popup-parent-problem' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "excel", "clipboard"], "exampleHeight": 400 }'></grid-example>

 The solution is to set the `popupParent` element which can be set in the following ways: